EricWilbanks/twitter_python_demo/README.md

-# Twitter Basics for Linguists
+# Basics of Analyzing Twitter Data in Python

 ## Introduction

 This workshop is a brief introduction to working with Twitter data using the `tweepy` python library.
-The example code and instructions were put together by Eric Wilbanks (EricWilbanks.github.io) for the Sociolinguistics Lab at Berkeley (http://linguistics.berkeley.edu/slab/) on October 28, 2020.
+The example code and instructions were put together by Eric Wilbanks (http://EricWilbanks.github.io) for the Sociolinguistics Lab at Berkeley (http://linguistics.berkeley.edu/slab/) on October 28, 2020.
 If you have any questions about the code or troubleshooting issues, please contact me by email at *wilbanks.ericw at gmail.com*.

 ## Outline